-Reclassifications: Certain items in the 2016 consolidated financial statements have been reclassified to conform to the 2017 presentation.
+Reclassifications: Certain items in the 2017 consolidated financial statements have been reclassified to conform to the 2018 presentation.

 Evaluation of subsequent events: The Company evaluates events occurring after the date of the consolidated financial statements to consider whether or not the impact of such events needs to be reflected and/or disclosed in the consolidated financial statements.
-Such evaluation is performed through the date the consolidated financial statements are available for issuance, which was February 21, 2018.
+Such evaluation is performed through the date the consolidated financial statements are available for issuance, which was February 20, 2019.
+See Note 12 for subsequent events disclosed.